 How much does it cost to produce a print on demand hat?

-Production costs typically range from $12-22 per unit depending on the hat style and supplier.
-Embroidered dad hats usually cost $14-18, snapbacks $15-20, and beanies $12-16.
-Factor in shipping costs of $4-7 when calculating your margins.
+Production costs range from $10-22 per unit depending on hat style and supplier.
+Embroidered dad hats typically cost $14-18, snapbacks $15-20, beanies $10-15, and bucket hats $12-18.
+Add $4-7 for domestic shipping when calculating margins.

 What makes a good print on demand hat design?